BetablogrFPV/TunnelBird/README.md

 threre are 3 colors: standart blue // rare red // super rare green.

 !!Your highscore will not be saved if you close the game!!

+!!right now there are some errors, but were working on it!!